non/rebox/README.md

 support many collections methods directly.
 There are definitely additional methods we should be overriding, and it's also possible we should be trying to use `SetLike` and `MapLike` (although getting that working correctly will be a thankless task).
+This means that equality tests with Scala's set and map classes will always return `false`.

-Rebox doesn't currently have any performance benchmarks.
+Rebox doesn't currently have any performance benchmarks to prove it is useful.

 ### Copyright and License